lokithe5th/economic-attack-vectors/2. Lending/Lending.md

 #### Thoughts for security researchers

-1. From the above we can determine that the borrow and liquidation collateral factors (or a specific protocol's variation on this) is of paramount importance.
+1. From the above we can determine that the borrow and liquidation collateral factors (or a protocol's variation on this) is of paramount importance.
 If an attacker can manipulate these factors the protocol may leak value.
 2. The collateral factors are based on asset price. `PriceFeeds` are crucial to a lending market.